How eco-cleaning can help transform the way you keep your home organised, sparkling and safe

 For more information about Alison’s services, products and workshops, please visit her Facebook page or contact her on 07775 902344.

-I’m Kate, a professional organiser & PA and the founder of Better Organised; decluttering and organising homes, offices, businesses and lives in and around Milngavie, Glasgow.
-For my step by step guidance to decluttering and organising thirty categories throughout your home, head to Amazon to pick up a copy of my book, A Better Organised Home in 30 Days.
+I’m Kate, a productivity coach & professional organiser and the founder of Better Organised; decluttering and organising homes, offices, businesses and lives in the UK and beyond.
+To sign up to my newsletter, please head to https://www.betterorganised.uk and for my step by step guide to decluttering and organising thirty categories throughout your home, head to Amazon to pick up a copy of my book, A Better Organised Home in 30 Days.